Published: December 17th 2012November 1st 2011

 The courthouse where Billy the Kid made his famous escape from the second floor.

-All drives through national forests, and I have been doing quite a bit on this trip, pass wooden signs of a bear wearing a forest service ranger hat and levis, holding a shovel (see August 27th
+All drives through national forests, and I have been doing quite a bit on this trip, pass wooden signs of a bear wearing a forest service ranger hat and levis, holding a shovel [see The best raft trip in the United States

 The signs state the fire risk in the forest.